Clyde Fruth

 What it was Worth

-Clyde Fruth talks about the gratitude of the Korean people that he experienced during his revisit in 2010.
-Every person he met in South Korea bowed down to him to thank him for his service.
-It was a very emotional experience for him.
+Clyde Fruth recalls the gratitude of the Korean people he experienced during his revisit in 2010.
+He notes every person he met in South Korea bowed down to him to thank him for his service.
+He recounts when his son asked if he wanted to avoid the citizens, he told his son this is "what it was worth" and he needed the experience.

 Share YouTube: